 How to Generate Electricity – How is Electricity Generated

-Electricity is the energy made available by the flow of electric charge through a conductor.
+How to generate electricity or how is electricity generated in a power station – Electricity is the energy made available by the flow of electric charge through a conductor.
 It is carried by wires or produced by batteries and is used to power machines.
-Electricity is lifeline of modern world.
 There are different types of electricity generated through renewable and non-renewable sources of energy.

 What is Electricity?

 Electricity is flow of electrons (Negative Charge) from one body to another.
 In order to understand this is some detail, it is important to understand the structure of an atom.
 An atom consists of three elements – electrons, protons and neutrons.
 Electrons are negatively charged (-) particles, protons are positively charged particles (+) and neutrons are neutrally charged or they have no charge.

 Example: A and B are two objects with 10 electrons and 10 protons each.
 Due to friction or any other reason, 2 electrons from the outer orbit of object A flows away to object B. Now there are 8 electrons in object A and 12 electrons in object B. The net result of this flow of electrons is that object B will get negatively charged due to excess electrons and object A will get positively charged because of deficit of electrons.
 This is how electricity is generated.

 In Physics, the law of conservation of energy states that energy can neither be created nor be destroyed.
 This means that in order to generate electricity, another kind of energy should be used as fuel.